Leon, Nicaragua is one of my favourite places!

 This continued until 1979 when the country was finally liberated.

-A great way to learn about the revolution of Nicaragua and see some of the great sights is to take a free walking tour (also a good option if you are on a tight budget).
-Some tours guides will be multilingual, others won't be so just keep this in mind when you book.
+A great way to learn about the revolution of Nicaragua and see some of the great sights is to take a free walking tour (also a good option if you're on a tight budget).

-Walking tours provide a good chance to ask all the questions you’ve been wondering about Leon and Nicaragua in general.
+Walking tours provide a good chance to ask all the questions you’ve been wondering about León and Nicaragua in general.

 One of the BEST options is the 'Original Free Walking Tour' which attracts tourists from all over the world.
-The tour leader speaks very good English and is great at showing you Leon's hidden gems.
+The tour leader speaks very good English and is great at showing you León’s hidden gems.

 If you want to get some cool pics, you can get them here as it’s not usually busy.

-Inside of the cathedral is also beautiful!
+Inside of the cathedral is also beautiful, so be sure to take extra time to walk through.

 After you’ve visited the cathedral, dine at the restaurant in the plaza which offers great food and drinks (and nice cheap wine!)